stwind/ecli/README.md

 * `config_file`: a file from with to read options, so you don't have to provide them on command-line every call.
 Options in config file will always be override by the command-line ones.
 * `commands`: command options that Ecli will use to decide what function to call for a command invocation.

-Now let's look closed to the `commands`, here is the spec of command option:
+Now let's look closer to the `commands`, here is the spec of command option:

 ```erlang
 -type spec() :: [option()].